-DISCUSSION QUESTIONS FOR THE ART OF LIFE
+DISCUSSION QUESTIONS FOR THE LAWS OF SPIRIT: SIMPLE POWERFUL TRUTHS FOR MAKING LIFE WORK BY DAN MILLMAN

 1) What was your overall opinion of the book?

 2) On p.
 14, Millman writes, as sage to seeker, “Doing is understanding…” Ernest Holmes wrote in the Science of Mind textbook, “One of the great difficulties in the new order of thought is that we are likely to indulge in too much theory and too little practice.
 As a matter of fact, we only know as much as we can prove by actual demonstration.” (p.
 51.1) How is your balance?

 3) On p.
 22.9, the sage says, “Unless you realize you have the power to say no, you can never really say yes.”
 Do you agree or disagree?

 4) On p.
 31.6, the sage says, “Lasting progress doesn’t happen in a few dramatic moments, but hour by hour, day by day.”
 Do you agree or disagree?
 If you agree, why do you think this is so?

 5) On p.
 38.3, the sage says, “Whenever you have a problem, it involves something past or future.”
 Do you agree or disagree?